dustinlaa/beats-to-blocks/README.md

   - Note: This can be a very long process (over an hour for a minute .wav file).

 - All files created are stored in your mounted drive under "beats-to-blocks/(your song name)".

+## Evaluation
+- Requires a number of different file paths for
+  - Pipeline predictions
+  - Datasets
+- Once all paths are satisfied and contain the correct files, run all cells to preprocess the data and evaluate the performance of each pipeline.

 # To import into Minecraft (1.20.2):
   - Must have run all previous cells and successfully finished.